Last Updated: January 1, 2023

 But in general, if your neighborhood's issues are relatively common, a smaller firm or very small unit of a large firm will do a great job for you.
 In the interview process, though, make sure a sole proprietor has the capability for mapping, drawing, researching, interacting with the public and with key property owners, and anything else your project needs in addition to data collection, analysis, writing, and thinking.

-3. Access.
+3. Carefully evaluate how much access you will have to the firm's most experienced and talented personnel.
 Ask pointed questions about who you will actually see and work with.
 Many consulting firms send their best salesperson, not their best planner, to try to nab your business.

 If the firm's office is out of town, be especially cautious.
 You don't want to pay the travel bills (you will), unless you need really specialized knowledge.

-Many local firms may have a particularly personable marketing point person, but you want to know whether the planners, engineers, or graphic designers you’ll be working with can communicate with you.
-If the main contact or contacts travel often, you'll have a different kind of access problem.
+Many local firms may have a particularly personable marketing point person, but you want to know whether the planners, engineers, or graphic designers you'll be working with can communicate with you.
+In fact, I like to insist that the actual people you will be working with on a daily or weekly basis participate in the interview.

-4. Related experience.
+4. Evaluate the company's related experience.
 A planning, economic development, or market research consultant who has worked in your same neighborhood, city, or county almost inevitably can work more efficiently than someone new to your region.

 If they already have some knowledge of your geography, they will save both time and money, and therefore provide you with more detail.
 And certainly the firm's expertise in specialties you need will save them time and you the money that goes with the time.

-1. Insist on periodic updates.
+1. Remember to insist on periodic updates.
 City planning consultants have some tendency to work with minimal consultation, because consultation takes time and often causes changes of direction that are expensive for the consultant.

 However, from the community perspective, you want to know what they are thinking and why, whether they are on schedule or falling behind, the general conclusions they are drawing, and how and whether they are talking with the right players.